bitcart/bitcart-docs/guides/multiple-deployments-on-one-server.md

 # Multiple deployments on one server

-BitcartCC supports multiple deployments on one server.
+Bitcart supports multiple deployments on one server.

 **Note** that it is an advanced topic, and use it only if you know what you are doing.